Laos: Foreign relations

-The foreign relations of Laos after the takeover by the Pathet Lao in December 1975 were characterised by a hostile posture toward the West, with the government of the Lao PDR aligning itself with the Soviet Bloc, maintaining ties with the Soviet Union and depending on the Soviets for most of its foreign assistance.
+The foreign relations of Laos after the takeover by the Pathet Lao in December 1975 were characterised by a hostile posture toward the West, with the government of the LPDR aligning itself with the Soviet Bloc, maintaining ties with the Soviet Union, and depending on the Soviet state for most of its foreign assistance.

-Laos's emergence from international isolation has been marked through expanded relations with other countries including Russia, China, Thailand, Australia, Germany, Italy, Japan and Switzerland.
-Trade relations with the United States were normalised in November 2004 through Congress approved legislation.
+Laos's emergence from international isolation has been marked through expanded relations with other countries including Russia, China, Thailand, Australia, Germany, the United Kingdom, Japan, and Switzerland.
+Trade relations with the United States were normalised in November 2004 through Congressionally approved legislation.
 Laos was admitted into the Association of Southeast Asian Nations (ASEAN) in July 1997 and acceded to the World Trade Organization in 2016.
 In 2005, it attended the inaugural East Asia Summit.

 Human rights

-Civil society advocates, human rights defenders, political and religious dissidents, and Hmong refugees have disappeared at the hands of Lao military and security forces.

-Ostensibly, the Constitution of Laos that was promulgated in 1991 and amended in 2003 contains safeguards for human rights.
-For example, Article 8 makes it clear that Laos is a multinational state and is committed to equality between ethnic groups.
-The constitution contains provisions for gender equality, freedom of religion, freedom of speech, and freedom of press and assembly.
-On 25 September 2009, Laos ratified the International Covenant on Civil and Political Rights, nine years after signing the treaty.
-The stated policy objectives of the Lao government and international donors remain focused upon achieving sustainable economic growth and poverty reduction.
+Ostensibly, the constitution that was promulgated in 1991 and amended in 2003 contains safeguards for human rights.
+For example, Article 8 states that Laos is a multinational state and is committed to equality between ethnic groups.
+The constitution contains provisions for gender equality, freedom of religion, freedom of speech, freedom of the press, and freedom of assembly.
+In 2009, Laos ratified the International Covenant on Civil and Political Rights, nine years after signing the treaty.
+The stated policy objectives of the Laotian government and international donors remain focused upon achieving sustainable economic growth and poverty reduction.

-An organisation raised concerns in relation to freedom of expression, prison conditions, restrictions on freedom of religions, protection of refugees and asylum-seekers, and the death penalty.
-Laos has been cited as an origin country for human trafficking.
-A number of citizens, primarily women and girls from ethnic groups and foreigners, have been victims of sex trafficking in Laos.
-The Lao government sometimes controls media channels to prevent critique of its actions.
-Lao citizens who have criticised the government have been subjected to enforced disappearances, arrests and torture.
+Amnesty International has raised concerns in relation to freedom of expression, prison conditions, restrictions on freedom of religions, protection of refugees and asylum-seekers, and the death penalty.
+Laos has been cited as an origin country for human trafficking, with some citizens being victims of sex trafficking.
+The government sometimes controls media channels to prevent critique of its actions.
+Citizens who have criticised the government have been subjected to enforced disappearances, arrests and torture.